alisonbma/aiSFX/README.md

             archivePrefix = {arXiv},
       }

-# Repository License
+# Pre-trained Model & Paper License

-This repository is made available under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This pre-trained model and paper [1] is made available under a Creative Commons Attribution 4.0 International License (CC BY 4.0).